clhenrick/clhenrick.io/content/blog/2024-08-01-color-manipulation-with-oklch/index.md

 {% image 'oklch-color-picker-02.png', 'Screenshot of the OKLCH color picker tool UI developed by Evil Martians showing two color swatches; one in sRGB and one in the P3 gamut' %}
 {% endfigure %}

-Google Chrome's color picker in dev tools also indicates where the sRGB / P3 color gamut boundary is when you are adjusting a color using `oklch`:
+Google Chrome's developer tools' color picker also indicates where the sRGB / P3 color gamut boundary is when you are adjusting a color using `oklch`:

 {% set caption %}
 Chrome's color picker now features an OKLCH input and visualizes the boundary between sRGB and P3.